RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 VDD is generated by the MCU module to drive sensor and IO modules.
 The MCUs are usually powered by the 3.3&nbsp;V, and can provide different levels of voltage: 3.3&nbsp;V, 2.5&nbsp;V, and 1.8&nbsp;V to their IO pins through regulators in the WisBlock Core board.

 3V3_S is another 3.3&nbsp;V power supply, it can be controlled by the MCU in order to disconnect the power sensors during idle periods to save power.
-3V3_S is controlled by IO2 pin on the WisBlock Core board.
+3V3_S is controlled by the IO2 pin on the WisBlock Core board.

 - Set **IO2=1**, 3V3_S is on.
 - Set **IO2=0**, 3V3_S is off.